jindai1783/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Implementing CSS Layer

 When trying to implement vertical-align: middle, it is not working.
 The issue is solved by setting the block element to absolute position, auto margin, and a suitable width and height.

+After added the stylesheet, I decided to clean up the file stucture of the repository.
+* js
+* public
+  * images
+  * stylesheets
+* spec
+* views
+* README

 **[⬆ back to top](#table-of-contents)**